“Visualize a Celt in the Cotton Club.”

 WATCH CLIP of Danny Boy

 Black Irish also caught the attention of Nashville’s elite, and within a few months of its release, Tara was writing original songs and recording in Music City, Tennessee with the finest musicians in the industry.
 Her second album, Good Things Come to Those Who Wait, was released in April of 2011.
 Her contribution to the Christmas canon can be found on the 2012 album Together for Christmas: A Contemporary Celtic Christmas Collection, along with Cherish the Ladies, The Celtic Tenors and Larry Kirwan of Black 47.
 Her third album, A Celt in the Cotton Club, was released in April 2013.
 In March 2015 she releases Irish Bayou.
-It features nine original songs in a gumbo of genres – from zydeco and rockabilly, to folk, funk, swing and blues – plus two covers, a modern take on Louis Armstrong’s 1926 song ‘Irish Black Bottom,’ and a Charleston version of the tin pan alley classic ‘My Irish Molly O.’ As Louis Armstrong once stated, “All music is folk music, I ain’t never heard a horse sing a song.”
+It features original songs in a gumbo of genres – from zydeco and rockabilly, to folk, funk, swing and blues – plus a modern take on Louis Armstrong’s 1926 song ‘Irish Black Bottom,’ a Charleston version of the tin pan alley classic ‘My Irish Molly O’ and a funky but moving twist on the African-American spiritual ‘Dem Dry Bones.’
+As Louis Armstrong once stated, “All music is folk music, I ain’t never heard a horse sing a song.”

 Raised in New York City on Irish traditional music, as well as the sounds of Elvis Presley, Glenn Miller, Hank Williams, Louis Prima, Peggy Lee, Louis Armstrong, Nat King Cole, Nina Simone, Dean Martin, and Frank Sinatra, Tara spent every summer on her grandparents’ farm in Donegal, Ireland where she listened to her granny Nora singing in her kitchen.

 Tara is a sought after artist and has performed in New York at Birdland, Smalls Jazz Club, Lincoln Center, Rockwood Music Hall, Swing 46 Jazz & Supper Club, and holds court weekly at the Refinery Hotel and NYLO Hotel in Manhattan.
 Her band has toured the globe from Ireland to Austin to New Orleans, as well as music festivals including the An Ri Ra Irish Music Festival in Butte, Montana, the Hooley on the Hudson Irish Music Festival in New York and the Craic Fest, Manhattan’s Irish film festival.